 The Drink Menu at Barcal Restaurante

 To go along with its tasting menu, Barcal offers drink pairings (a mix of alcoholic and non-alcoholic) for another 130,000 pesos.

 Also, on the drink menu are a few beers.
 And they have a decent wine selection plus several house wines are available by the cup.
 In addition, the restaurant has natural juices, sodas and waters available.

 Restaurante Barcal is located in El Poblado a couple of blocks from Parque Poblado.
 It’s also located about five blocks from Parque Lleras.

 If you aren’t located in El Poblado, the easiest way to get to Barcal is via the Medellín metro.
 The restaurant is located about a 10-minute walk from the Medellín metro Poblado station on Line A.

-Furthermore, you could travel via taxi or Uber to the restaurant from your location in the metro area.
+Furthermore, you could travel via taxi to the restaurant from your location in the metro area.
 Just provide the taxi driver the address below.

 Address: Calle 7D # 43A-70, El Poblado, Medellín